Rbndct/-CCINFOM-S13-06-DB-Application/backend/scripts/README_SCRIPTS.md

 ### 03_insert_weddings_and_guests.sql
 - **Purpose:** Creates comprehensive test data with weddings and guests
 - **Features:**
-  - 12 weddings with varied dates, venues, and costs
+  - 12 weddings with varied dates (2024-2025), venues, and costs
+  - Payment statuses: 'paid', 'pending', and 'partially_paid'
   - 186+ guests with diverse dietary restrictions
-  - Proper junction table entries for guest_restrictions
+  - Proper junction table entries for guest_restrictions (uses INSERT IGNORE)
   - Couple preferences with varied restrictions for testing
+  - Additional couple preferences for different ceremony types
+  - Table package assignments for weddings 1-5
+  - Cost calculations (equipment + food costs)
   - Inventory allocations for tables

 ### 04_insert_inventory_items.sql
 - **Purpose:** Inserts inventory items for wedding rentals
 - **Note:** Tables are auto-created via API, so they're not included here

-### 05_assign_packages_to_wedding1.sql
-- **Purpose:** Assigns packages to tables for wedding 1 to make it complete
-- **Note:** This is optional but recommended for testing package functionality

-### 06_assign_couple_restrictions.sql
+### 05_assign_couple_restrictions.sql
-- **Purpose:** Creates multiple preferences per couple for different ceremony types
+- **Purpose:** Creates additional preferences per couple for different ceremony types
-- **Note:** This is optional and provides more comprehensive preference data for testing
+- **Note:** This is optional and provides even more comprehensive preference data for testing
-- **Difference from script 03:** Script 03 creates one preference per couple for their wedding.
-This script adds 2-3 additional preferences per couple for different ceremony types.
+- **Difference from script 03:** Script 03 already includes some additional preferences.
+This script adds even more preferences for comprehensive testing scenarios.

 ---